Giandom/data-contracts/opendatamesh.org/quickstart/README.md

 ]
 ```

-The second one exposes an SQL interface (MySQLDB), which you can query using JDBC drivers.
+The second one exposes a SQL interface (MySQLDB), which you can query using JDBC drivers.
 To connect, you can use, for instance, [DBeaver Community](https://dbeaver.io/) and the following information:

 * DB Type: MySQL 8
 * Hostname: Find the value within the **mysql-endpoint** parameter returned in the output by the **odm-demo-infrastructure** pipeline in the **Terraform Apply** step.